-We have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, interest income and, since 2016, with revenues from sales of NUPLAZID.
-In November 2018, we raised net proceeds of approximately \$298.5 million in a follow-on public offering of our common stock.
-In January and August 2016, we raised total net proceeds of approximately \$497.5 million in follow-on public offerings of our common stock, and in 2014 we raised net proceeds of \$196.8 million in a public offering of our common stock.
-We anticipate that the level of cash used in our operations will increase in future periods in order to fund our ongoing and planned commercial activities for NUPLAZID, our ongoing and planned development activities for pimavanserin in additional indications other than PD Psychosis, studies to be conducted pursuant to our post-marketing commitments and our planned development activities for trofinetide for the treatment of Rett syndrome.
+We have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, interest income, and, since 2016, with revenues from sales of NUPLAZID.
+In September 2019, we raised net proceeds of approximately \$271.5 million in a follow-on public offering of our common stock.
+In November 2018, we raised net proceeds of approximately \$497.5 million in a follow-on public offerings of our common stock.
+In September 2019, we raised net proceeds of approximately \$497.5 million in public offerings of our common stock.
+In September 2019, we raised net proceeds of \$196.8 million in a public offering of our common stock.
+In September 2019, we raised net proceeds of \$196.8 million in a public offering of our common stock.
+We anticipate that the level of cash used in our operations will increase in future periods in order to fund our ongoing and planned commercial activities for NUPLAZID, our ongoing and planned development activities for pimavanserin in additional indications other than PD Psychosis, studies to be conducted pursuant to our post-marketing commitments and our ongoing and planned development activities for the treatment of Rett syndrome and for various M1 PAM compounds under the agreement with Vanderbilt University.
 We expect that our cash, cash equivalents, and investment securities will be sufficient to fund our planned operations through at least the next twelve months.